GOT ENOUGH FOR RETIREMENT ?

 Don't be fooled by market cycles into thinking you can retire early, or spend more in retirement just because your past returns have been exceptional.
 Most of the dollars spent in retirement come from profits earned after retirement, and good markets are followed by poor ones.
 Unless you crystallize your good fortune by buying insurance, you should expect reversals.
 A 2012 paper (A Case of Myopic Extrapolation) shows that purchases of annuities vary widely depending on very recent stock market returns that the naive investor presumes will continue.
 Good stock returns result in low sales, and vice versa.
 This has the irreversible effect of crystallizing stock losses.

 This is the risk of running out of money because you live longer than planned.
 You may be the 1% that lives to 102.
 You can find many longevity calculators on the web.
 Look up your expected remaining life span.
 Compare your longevity to the longevity of your savings, using the 2nd tab of the spending spreadsheet called "Longevity of My Savings".
-There are five ways to deal with longevity risk.
+There are ways to deal with longevity risk.

 you are lucky enough to have a defined benefit pension plan that is